TheMatjaz/matjaz.it/content/post/2014-04-26-cool-time-saving-tech-tips-everybody-should-know.md

 aliases      = []
 categories   = ["Computer", "Life Hacks"] date         = "2014-04-26T10:35:28+00:00"
-description  = "List of nice tech tips by TED to be faster on your computer" draft        = false highlight    = false slug         = "cool-time-saving-tech-tips-everybody-should-know"
+description  = "Extracted from the David Pogue's TED Talk, a list of 10 nice tech tips for anyone to be faster on your computer.
+They are easy and simple as any tip should be" draft        = false highlight    = false slug         = "cool-time-saving-tech-tips-everybody-should-know"